mundodisco8/Snowflake/README.md

 Just a design exercise, aiming to get a hand-solderable board (although a bit challenging) that blinks its LEDs without using a microcontoller.
 I guess you can call it a mix of digital and analogue electronics, because the main trigger is a binary counter that is fed by a clock generated with an opamp in astable multivibrator config.

+## Outputs

+The outputs of this project can be found in the Releases area.

 ## Documentation

 ### Design Intention